Unit-generated orders of real quadratic fields I. Class number bounds: Introduction

-Classifying the set of discriminants of unit-generated real quadratic orders having class number one is analogous to the famous Gauss problem of classifying all discriminants $\Delta<0$ having class number one, an analogy we discuss further in \Cref{sec:5}.
+Classifying the set of discriminants of unit-generated real quadratic orders having class number one is analogous to the famous Gauss problem of classifying all discriminants $\Delta<0$ having class number one.
+The imaginary quadratic discriminant problem for maximal orders was solved by the Heegner--Stark--Baker Theorem.
+Stark \cite{Stark:07} notes that the non-maximal order case for imaginary quadratic fields is solved as a consequence of the maximal order case, giving the four discriminants $\{-12, -16, -27, -28\}$, using the fact that non-maximal orders can have class number one only if the maximal order also has class number one.

-This problem has been well-studied for maximal orders.
-The next result gives a complete classification for unit-generated orders that are maximal orders.
+Our first result gives a complete classification for unit-generated quadratic orders that are maximal orders.